coder/coder/docs/user-guides/workspace-scheduling.md

 workspaces will gain a `dormant` badge.
 A separate period determines how long workspaces will remain in the dormant state before automatic deletion.

-Enterprise admins may also configure failure cleanup, which will automatically delete workspaces that remain in a `failed` state for too long.
+Licensed admins may also configure failure cleanup, which will automatically delete workspaces that remain in a `failed` state for too long.